Updated: Aug 31, 2020

-Take three innocent words, combine two and the result is a sentence that is more protective than kevlar and can hold back more than the Hoover Dam.
+Take three innocent words, combine two and the result is a sentence that is stronger and more protective than kevlar and can hold back more than the Hoover Dam.

 Just ask anyone who is in any way distraught.
 Okay then, ask me: Yes, it was unexpected, and it has thrown me off balance.